Overview

 Payments were not entered

-If you see an unusually high balance due on a lease, it usually means that either a payment was not received or a payment was not recorded.
-You can check this viewing the Transactions tab on a lease.
+If you see an unusually high balance due on a lease, it usually means a payment was not received or not recorded.
+On the Transactions tab, check for any open charges that don't have a corresponding payment.
+For a refresher on entering payments, see Receive a Payment on a Lease.

 Charges were not entered

-You would fix this by adding any missing charges and also checking the Rent tab to see if the rent schedule is still active or expired.
+To fix this, add any missing charges, and check the Rent tab to confirm the rent schedule is still active and hasn't expired.

 Security Deposits were entered incorrectly